 The board of governors, the majority of whom are non-executive, comprises those persons appointed under the Articles of Association.
-The board meets at least three times a year and has five committees which deal with policies, developments and assessment of different areas of the running of the Academy.
+The board meets as a full governing body six times a year and has three sub-committees.

+The FGB deals with policies, developments and assessment of different areas of the running of the Academy.
+All policies and budget decisions are agreed by the Governing Body.
 The committees are as follows: